Expanding Conservation Through People and Innovation

 SMILE Project Update: Citizen Divers Making Big Waves in Data Quality.
 REEF’s dedicated volunteer divers continued to elevate science from the seafloor up, with the SMILE Project boosting data precision and passion in every dive while reinforcing the power of citizen science across our global community.

 Celebrating Art, Science & Conservation: 1,618 Lionfish Removed.
-Bringing together artists, scientists, and volunteers, REEF’s lionfish celebration marked a major conservation milestone — 1,618 invasive lionfish removed — while highlighting the power of creativity and community in protecting our reefs.
+Bringing together artists, scientists, and volunteers, REEF’s lionfish celebration marked a major conservation milestone.
+1,618 invasive lionfish were removed, highlighting the power of the Florida Keys community in protecting our reefs.

 Advancing Citizen Science: REEF Leadership at Global Conservation Conference.
 REEF’s Executive Director took the global stage at the Citizen Science & Conservation Conference to share insights, forge partnerships, and advance the role of volunteer-powered science in marine conservation.